Orthometric height

-GPS measurements give earth-centered coordinates, usually displayed as ellipsoidal height above the reference ellipsoid.
-It can be related to orthometric height above the geoid by subtraction of the geoid height.
+GPS measurements give earth-centered coordinates, usually displayed as ellipsoidal height h above the reference ellipsoid.
+It can be related to orthometric height H above the geoid by subtraction of the geoid height N:

 The geoid determination requires accurate gravity data for that location; in the US, the NGS has undertaken the GRAV-D ten-year program to obtain such data with a goal of releasing a new geoid model as part of the Datum of 2022.